-Haly 374 After the close of the poll the populace made an attack upon the Saracen's Head Hotel, Mr. Hastic's committee rooms, and smashed the windows.
-The police attempt ted to suppress the riot, but were driven back by the mob.
+After the close of the poll the populace made an attack upon the Saracen's Head Hotel, Mr. Hastic's committeo-rooms, and smashed the windows.
+The police attempted to suppress the riot, but were driven back by the mob.
 Several persons were injured.
 The Riot Act was read, and immediately thereafter a detachment of the 33rd Infantry was called out.
-The troops with loaded muskets and fixed bayonets charged the rioters, who fled before them.
+The troops with loaded muskets and fixed bayorets charged the rioters, who fled before them.
 The streets leading to the Cross were then barricaded by the soldiers, and no further outrage was anticipated.

-KILMARNOCK BURGUS.
-Bouverie (Liberal) 548 Campbell (Conservative) 302 Majority for Bouverie... ...
+KILMARNOCK BURGES.
+Bouverie (Liberal) ... ...
+548 Campbell (Conservative) ...
+302 Majority for Bouverie... ...
 246 FALKIRK BURGHS.
-Baird (Conservativo) 579 Anderson (Liberal) 529 Majority for Baird 50 GREENOCK.

-Dunlop (Liberal) 466

-Elphinstone (Conservative) ...
-251

-Poll closed at 1.30, Elphinstone protesting that his voters were intimidated.
-THE HADDINGTON BURGHS.
+Baird (Conservative) ... ...
+579 Anderson (Liberal) ... ...
+529 Majority for Baird ... ...
+50 GREENOCK.
+Dunlop (Liberal) ... ...
+466 Elphinstone (Conservative) ...
+251 Poll closed at 1.30, Elphinstone protesting that his voters were intimidated.

+THE HAPDINGTON BURGHS.
 The nomination of a representative for these burghs took place at Haddington on Monday.
-There were two candidates in the field-Sir H. F. Davie and Mr. Swinton.
-Both gentlemen having addressed the meeting, a show of
+There were two candidates in the field-Sir II.
+F. Davie and Mr. Swinton.
+Both gentlemen having addressed the meeting, a show of hands was taken, and was declared to be in favour of Sir H. Davie.
+A poll was then demanded, which the sheriff fixed for Wednesday, and the declaration on the following day.

-H. Davie.
-A poll was then demanded, which the sheriff fixed for Wednesday, and the declaration on the following Sir H. Davie (Liberal) 312 Mr. Swinton (Derbyite) 185 Majority against Mr. Swinton 127 hands was taken, and was declared to be in favour of Sir
+Sir II.
+Davie (Liberal) Mr. Swinton (Derbyite) ... ...
+312 ...
+185 Majority against Mr. Swinton 127